A rare white glazed oil-lamp – Tang Dynasty

 Size: Diameter 8.1 cm, height 3.7 cm

-Condition: Good condition, minor wear and baking flaws, the inside spout lacks glaze (see photos), no cracks or repairs
+Condition: Good condition, minor wear and baking flaws, no cracks or repairs

 Provenance: From a German collection